liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/04-updating-entities/02-updating-folders.markdown

 contains logic to add and update folders.
 Note that this is the same method from the example in the
 [tutorial on creating folders](/develop/tutorials/-/knowledge_base/7-1/creating-folders).
-The example here, however, focuses on the code that updates a folder.
+The example here, however, focuses on the folder update.

-This method gets the data from the request that it needs to add or update a folder.
-If there's no existing folder (`folderId <= 0`), it adds a new folder.
+This method uses the request to get the data it needs to add or update a folder.
-If there's an existing folder, then it's updated by the `DLAppService` method `updateFolder`:
+It creates a new folder if there's no existing folder (`folderId <= 0`).
+If there's an existing folder, then the `DLAppService` method `updateFolder` updates it:

     protected void updateFolder(ActionRequest actionRequest) throws Exception {
             long folderId = ParamUtil.getLong(actionRequest, "folderId");